Jute trade: Dundee Jute

+Post-independence in India

 The Indian Jute Mills Association is the apex body controlling the Indian trade.

 Birla is the most famous business giant in India which began as a Jute broker.

 The Birla family is Marwari along with Mittal and Bajaj.
 Indian Jute is considered to be dominated by Marwari.

 The industry has faced considerable trouble, for example, a mill owner was murdered by his workers in 2015 when he proposed cutting down hours.
 6 such murders have occurred in recent years.

 The Jute Industry in India depends on government purchase.
 Since the millennium government procurement for mandatory packaging in jute has decreased and is only now being reversed - at the consumer level – by the plastic ban.

 Pakistani Jute Traders Pre-1971

 After independence from British colonial rule, East Bengal with possessing the finest jute fibre stock, lacked an effective industrialised jute manufacturing.
 Several groups of mainly Gujarati clans came into the jute industrialisation business by setting up several jute mills in Chittagong, Khulna, Dhaka and Narayanganj.

 Among these families, the most significant ones are: